Ensenada Cruise Port Guide

 • Orient yourself to the Flag or Flagpole: Downtown you can see the flag or pole all the way to Playa Pacifica.
 That will help you navigate if walking.
 Two streets are worth learning: Costero Boulevard is the divided highway with McDonalds and La Riviera and Carls Jr, and Starbucks.
 One block further is La Primera First Street.
 For an easy walk to ship eat and drink, that’s all you need.

-• Use reputable services: Stick with well-known tour operators, taxis, and service providers.
-Online reviews google and TripAdvisor.
-You will be fine most likely, but have better experience with well reviewed and formal businesses that must comply with local tax, employment, and sanitation regime.
+• Use reputable services: Although many still prefer ship sponsored excursions, local companies now offer back to ship guarantee.
+Stick with well-known tour operators, taxis, and service providers.
+And check online reviews Google and TripAdvisor.
+You will be fine most likely, but have better experience with well-reviewed and formal businesses that must pay taxes and have public review sites.

-• Keep valuables secure: Pickpocketing has not been reported.
+• Keep valuables secure: Pickpocketing has not been reported in my 15 years here.
 Nevertheless, keep large bills hidden.

 • Emergency contacts: Familiarize yourself with local emergency numbers.
 The general emergency number in Mexico is 911.

-• Spoken Language is Spanish, and most in downtown area speak enough english to service clients.
+• The local language is Spanish, and most vendors and restaurants in the downtown area speak enough English to service clients.
+Ensenadenses are kind and patient.

 2. Transportation Options